-Option 3- Anatomy and Anatomy: OpenStax (YOU STILL NEED TO BUY WileyPLUS ACCESS).
-ALL EXAM MATERIALS COME FROM THE TORTORA TEXT.
-This is an excellent anatomy and Anatomy text.
+ACCESS).
+This is an excellent anatomy and physiology text.
 It is an Open Educational Resource, which means you can access the content for free.
-Because it covers both Anatomy and Anatomy, you'll have to sort through the content a bit more than if you just purchased the Anatomy book above.
+Because it covers both Anatomy and Physiology, you'll have to sort through the content a bit more than if you just purchased the Physio book above.
 But the price point is VERY compelling.
-Here are your options: .Access the book totally free at https://openstax.org/details/books/anatomy-and-Anatomy.
-There are many ways to consume the text including a PDF download.
-You can also purchse a hard copy of the text (in color, ISBN 978-1-938168-13-0) at https://smile.amazon.com/Anatomy-Anatomy-Kelly-Young-dp-1938168135/dp/1938168135/ref=mt other? encoding=UTF8&me=&qid=1595194168
+Here are your options:

+Access the book totally free at https://openstax.org/details/books/anatomy-and-physiology (Links to an external site.).
+There are many ways to consume the text including a PDF download (Links to an external site.).
+Purchase a hard copy of the text (in color, ISBN 978-1-938168-13-0)